 Neighborhood Improvement Awards.
 Commission members nominate properties that have either been maintained, landscaped well, or have new additions or new construction for residential use.
 Renters and homeowners are both eligible, which is awarded annually in June.
 Criteria observed for this award range from: Are there any special details that give the property or home personality?
 Do any recent improvements or landscaping improve the surrounding neighborhood?
 Does the property set an example for the rest of the neighborhood to follow?

 The Commission also has a Certificate of Recognition that goes to individual citizens, civic groups, or any organization or project for their contribution to the City of Lexington's visual appearance and cleanliness.

 Visit the Awards Program page to view this year's winners for Neighborhood Improvement Award and the Business Award program!

 Parks and Public Spaces

 The Commission focuses on one area for beautification a year that may include bulb planting or a wildflower program depending on the topography and needs of the area.

 The Commission can also support public art for public spaces and parks.
 If you have any ideas for public art projects, you are encouraged to contact the Appearance Commission at 336-248-3900.

 Gateways and Thoroughfares

-In 2011, the LAC reviewed the need for new Welcome to Lexington signs and replaced the seven signs to highlight the city's established year of 1828, and other important cultural periods throughout the year for the city such as celebrating the Barbecue Festival and BBQ Capital Cook-off, Veteran's Day and Memorial Day events.
+In 2011, the Commission reviewed the need for new Welcome to Lexington signs and replaced the seven signs to highlight the city's established year of 1828, and other important cultural periods throughout the year for the city such as celebrating the Barbecue Festival and BBQ Capital Cook-off, Veteran's Day and Memorial Day events.